prookyon/MonoObsLog2/ai.md

 - SIMBAD returns: RA in degrees (0-360), DEC in degrees (-90 to +90)
 - Database stores: RA in hours (0-24), DEC in degrees
 - Conversion: `raHours = raDegrees / 15.0`

+### NumericTableWidgetItem class (subclassed QTableWidgetItem)

+- should be used for all numeric data columns for proper sorting

 ## Dependencies